HL7Norway/basisprofiler-r4-fsh/debug/README.md

 **Important:** The `debug/generated/` folder is in `.gitignore` and will never be committed to GitHub.
 These are for local testing only.

+## Workflow Analysis Logs

+When running the `validate-fsh.yml` GitHub Actions workflow with the "Generate comprehensive analysis log" option enabled, analysis logs are automatically saved to:

+- **Local:** `debug/logs/validation-analysis-YYYYMMDD-HHMMSS.md`
+- **GitHub Artifact:** Also uploaded for historical reference

+These logs are AI-optimized for review with Claude Sonnet and include:

+- Validation statistics and error breakdowns
+- Full FSH validator and SUSHI logs
+- Pattern analysis and recommendations
+- Workflow health checks

+The `debug/logs/` directory is in `.gitignore` to prevent committing logs.

 See [LOCAL_VALIDATION.md](LOCAL_VALIDATION.md) for detailed documentation.